HMH-769: Global War on Terror

 Once airborne, the aircrew flew direct to Lone Pine Airport, landed and conducted a face-to-face brief with the ground rescue coordinator.
 When complete with the brief, the aircraft took off and headed direct for the 12,000 MSL plus landing zone (LZ) that had been identified by rescuers at the injured climbers location.

 With both aircraft climbing to 14,000 MSL, the section was able to identify the LZ due to GPS coordinates and the headlamps that the ground rescuers were wearing.
 As lead started setting up to land, dash 2 remained in the overhead to provide coverage and radio relay.

 After lead had been in the LZ for roughly 15 minutes, the aircraft departed the LZ with the injured climber aboard and both aircraft returned to Lone Pine Airport to execute the patient transfer to civilian medical services.
 Once transfer complete, both Roadhog aircraft took off from Lone Pine and headed south to return to Edwards AFB landing around 0300.
 Due to the quick actions and professionalism of the aircrew, the injured climber reportedly survived his traumatic injuries.

-On Monday July 14, 2008, the Roadhogs launched their last two aircraft (section led by Col. Phillips) from Edwards AFB for MCAS New River, NC.
-On Friday, July 18, 2008 the section landed at MCAS New River, where the aircraft were transferred to HMH-461, Marine Aircraft Group 26, 2nd Marine Aircraft Wing.
+On Monday July 14, 2008, the Roadhogs launched their last two aircraft (section led by Col. Phillips) from Edwards AFB for MCAS New River in North Carolina.
+On Friday, July 18, 2008, the section landed at MCAS New River, where the aircraft were transferred to HMH-461, Marine Aircraft Group 26, 2nd Marine Aircraft Wing.

-On August 2, 2008 at 1200, HMH-769 was deactivated at Edwards AFB.
+On August 2, 2008, HMH-769 was deactivated at Edwards AFB as part of the 2007 Marine Corps Aviation Plan.